cwendorf/EASI/D-OtherExamples/README.md

 ### Overview of the Examples

-> No advanced applications or examples are available yet.
+> No advanced applications or alternative examples are available at this time.

 ### Included Examples

-> No advanced applications or examples are available yet.
+> No advanced applications or alternative examples are available at this time.

 ## References